kathleenjo/example1/documentation/10-Accompanying-Apps.md

 ## Prerequisites
 - A smartphone
    - iPhone with iOS version 15.3.1 or later installed on it
-   - Android with version 11 or later installed on it
+   - Android with version 11 or later installed on it (Note that for pilot the Android mobile app will not be available.)
 - A web browser

 <br>